 Forget any mini golf you've done before - I can almost guarantee none have been like this!

-During the day, Mini Golf Rotorua is great fun - they have bunnies, bubble machines, a great playlist on the speakers, waterfalls, and fishponds.
-But at night, the 18-hole outdoor course is transformed, with thousands of multi-coloured fairy lights wrapped around the trees and obstacles, and they even bring out fog machines and lasers.
-It’s an activity that’s simple, but they put so much effort into the details that it feels special.
+During the day, Mini Golf Rotorua is great - they have bunnies, bubble machines, a great playlist on the speakers, waterfalls, and fishponds.
+But at night, the whole place is transformed, with thousands of multi-coloured fairy lights wrapped around the trees and obstacles, and they even bring out fog machines and lasers.

 For a limited-time spectacle: Te Puia’s Mārama Light Tour

-This one is special, and you have to be here at the right time of year to experience it.
+This one is special, but you do have to be here at the right time of year to experience it, so check before you plan around it.

 For a unique natural wonder: our Glow Worm Kayak Tour

-This tour is unique for a few key reasons.
-First, a kayak is the only way to access the specific coves and cliff faces we visit.
-Second, the experience is defined by the peacefulness - once you're away from the shore, the only sounds are your paddle dipping in the water and the call of nocturnal birds.
-The darkness feels more complete, allowing the stars and the glow worms to be the only source of light, with their reflections shimmering right beside you on the water.
+A kayak is the only way to access the specific coves and cliff faces we visit, and it's unbelievably peaceful out there (once you're away from the shore, the only sounds are your paddle dipping in the water and the nocturnal birds).

-This experience is perfect for couples, nature-lovers, or anyone wanting to see Rotorua from a perspective you simply can’t get any other way.
+It’s perfect for couples, nature-lovers, or anyone wanting to see Rotorua from a perspective you can’t get any other way.

 Noho ora mai (stay well),